Parking Regulations for Hanover Crescent Enclosure

 Caravans

-- Caravans and motor-homes are banned from parking in the Crescent at any time.
+• Caravans and motor-homes are prohibited from parking in the Crescent at any time.

 Large vans and other large vehicles